whoisyersinia/1.3-and-1.4-Assessment-Libhub/README.md

 7. Run `npm ci` on terminal, which downloads the node_modules fodler

-8. To run put `flask run`, and click the link provided to view.
+8. To run use `flask run`, and click the link provided to view.

+---

+## **How to run locally (for Moderation)**
+1. Install a version of Python 3.

+    - (Linux) The built-in Python 3 installation works well, but to install other Python packages you must run (bash/terminal)

+            sudo apt install python3-pip

+2. Update pip:

+        pip install --upgrade pip

+3. Install Python packages in *requirements.txt* using terminal:

+        $ pip install -r requirements.txt

+4. cd into the 1.3 and 1.4 assessment folder

+4. To run use `flask run`, and click the link provided to view.

 ---

 ## **Libhub**
 *My vision of Libhub is to provide end users (my friends) an easy, accessible and functional site to view, track, and lend books.
 In order to achieve that goal, I developed the website to be easy to use, accessible, functional, while maintaing visually pleasant aesthetics*